Safari (web browser): Windows

-Safari for Windows was introduced at WWDC 2007.
+Safari for Windows was introduced along with the 3.0 version for Mac at Apple's WWDC conference in 2007, in an effort to increase overall Safari market share.
+It supported Windows XP and Vista at launch.
+Wired, in a review, praised its speed but criticised bugs at launch.

-After Safari's release, Apple Software Update—an updater program bundled with QuickTime and iTunes for Windows—automatically selected Safari for installation, as a "Recommended" program.
-When users ran the updater manually, the option to install Safari was checked by default.
+After Safari's release, Apple Software Update, an updater program bundled with QuickTime and iTunes for Windows, automatically selected Safari for installation, as a "recommended" program.
 This was criticized by John Lilly, then-CEO of Mozilla, who said it "borders on malware distribution practices".
 By late 2008, Apple Software Update stopped installing new software by default, though it still offered Safari in its list of available programs (with its checkbox unticked).

+Safari for Windows was discontinued after version 5.1.7 released in 2010.

 Market share

 In 2009, Safari had a market share of 3.85%.
 It remained stable in that rank for five years with market shares of 5.56% (2010), 7.41% (2011), 10.07% (2012), and 11.77% (2013).
 In 2014, it caught up with Firefox with a market share of 14.20%.
 In 2015, Safari became the second most-used web browser worldwide after Google Chrome, and had a market share of 13.01%.
-From 2015 to 2020, it occupied market shares of 14.02%, 14.86%, 14.69%, 17.68% and 19.25, respectively.
+From 2015 to 2020, it occupied market shares of 14.02%, 14.86%, 14.69%, 17.68% and 19.25%, respectively.
 As of November 2021, Google Chrome continued to be the most popular browser with Safari (19.22%) following behind in second place.

-In May 2022, according to StatCounter, Apple's Safari dropped to the third most popular desktop browser after being overtaken by Microsoft's Edge.
-Safari was then used by 9.61 percent of desktop computers worldwide.
+In May 2022, according to StatCounter, Apple's Safari dropped to the third most popular desktop browser after being overtaken by Microsoft Edge.
+Safari was then used by 9.61% of desktop computers worldwide.
+One year later, Safari retook second place.

 Criticism

 Security updates for Snow Leopard and Windows

 Software security firm Sophos detailed how Snow Leopard and Windows users were not supported by the Safari 6 release at the time, while there were over 121 vulnerabilities left unpatched on those platforms.
-Since then, Snow Leopard has had only three minor version releases (the most recent in September 2013), and Windows has had none.
+Since then, Snow Leopard has had only three minor version releases of Safari (the most recent in September 2013), and Windows has had none.
 While no official word has been released by Apple, the indication is that these are the final versions available for these operating systems, and both retain significant security issues.

+Potential anticompetitive practices

+Apple has been criticized for anticompetitive practices related to Safari on iOS.
+Before iOS 14 (2020), users could not change their default browser, so links always opened in Safari.
+App Store rules still require all third-party iOS browsers to use Safari's WebKit browser engine, inheriting its limitations.
+Apple's stated motivation for this browser engine restriction was to increase security, an argument disputed by the UK's Competition and Markets Authority.
+The European Union's Digital Markets Act regulation, passed in 2022, requires Apple to allow alternative browser engines.
+In response, Google and Mozilla began porting their browser engines to iOS.